Does dog liability insurance pay compensation for pain and suffering

 Katrin Straub

-CEO at nextsure
+Managing Director at nextsure

 The topic in brief and concise terms

-The dog liability insurance usually pays compensation for pain and suffering if your dog injures a third party; the amount depends on the severity of the injury and can amount to several thousand euros.
+Pet liability insurance usually pays compensation for pain and suffering if your dog injures a third party; the amount depends on the severity of the injury and can amount to several thousand euros.

-As a dog owner, you are liable under Section 833 of the German Civil Code (BGB) for any damage caused by your animal, even without personal fault (strict liability).
+As a dog owner, you are liable under Section 833 of the German Civil Code (BGB) for damage caused by your animal, even without any personal fault (strict liability).

-The dog liability insurance generally covers compensation payments for pain and suffering when your dog injures third parties.
-This applies to bite injuries as well as other accidents, such as when your dog knocks someone over.
-The insurance covers personal injury, property damage, and resulting financial losses.
-It is important that the damage has been inflicted on a third party; self-inflicted damages or damages to co-insured persons are usually excluded.
-The amount of compensation for pain and suffering varies greatly and depends on the severity of the injury, often ranging from one thousand to 25,000 euros.
-A dog owner liability insurance is therefore essential for every dog owner.
-Without insurance, you as the owner are directly liable with your personal assets.
-This section clarifies the basic payment obligations.
+Third-party dog liability insurance generally covers compensation for pain and suffering payments if your dog injures third parties.
+This applies both to bite injuries and to other accidents, for example if your dog knocks someone over.
+The insurance covers personal injury, property damage and resulting financial losses.
+It is important that the damage was caused to a third party; damage to yourself or to co-insured persons is usually excluded.
+The amount of compensation for pain and suffering varies greatly and depends on the severity of the injury, often between €1,000 and €25,000.
+A dog owner's liability insurance policy is therefore essential for every dog owner.
+Without insurance, you as the owner are directly liable with your private assets.
+This section explains the basic payment obligations.

-• Personal injuries caused by dog bites.
+• Personal injury caused by dog bites.

-• Injuries from jumping or knocking over.
+• Injuries caused by jumping up or knocking someone over.

-• Psychological aftermath in the injured party.
+• Psychological consequential damage suffered by the injured party.

 • Coverage of treatment costs and loss of earnings.